nrimsky/lmexp/README.md

 ### `generic`

 Implementation of model-internals techniques like CAA and linear probing in terms of an abstract `HookedModel` class.
+An extended class, `SteerableModel`, is also provided for techniques that require modifying the model's activations.

 See `models/implementations/gpt2small.py` for an example of how to use this class.
 The idea is that we can write a single implementation of a technique, and then apply it to any model we want.
 Note that this is very similar to the TransformerLens paradigm but pared down a lot to just provide the functionality we're likely to use.
 Feel free to use TransformerLens if you want more features.

 ### `models`